-The project was possible thanks to a grant from the National Maritime Museum and funding from the NSW State Government Community Builders Program.
+The project was possible thanks to a grant from the National Maritime Museum and the NSW State Government Community Builders Program funding.

-The Mariners Walk Heritage Trail consists of eight detailed signs showcasing some of the maritime history including the navel significance of the Salamander and Soldiers Point area.
+The Mariners Walk Heritage Trail consists of eight detailed signs showcasing some of the maritime histories, including the navel significance of the Salamander and Soldiers Point area.

 The signs are as follows: